Swiftly1/DictionaryList/README.md

 The purpose of this code is to implement something like Dictionary<T, U> where T is List<>

-I've seen hashcode calculation based implementations, but they were too slow for me
+~~I've seen hashcode calculation based implementations, but they were too slow for me~~ I did something wrong when benchmarking

 and I decided to use tree-based approach, which's explained below.